Skip to main content

 When a swell approaches from the bow (front) of the canoe, it lifts the front, causing the canoe to tilt backward before tilting forward.
 This motion is known as pitch.
 Conversely, if the swell comes from the stern (back), the canoe tilts forward and then backward.

 When a swell approaches the canoe from an angle that is not perpendicular to any side, a combination of pitch and roll occurs.
 The specific motion experienced depends on the precise angle of the swell.
 For instance, if the swell comes from an angle and lifts the starboard bow (front right), it may subsequently lift the port bow, followed by the starboard stern, and finally the port stern.
-However, with a slightly different angle, the sequence may change as well.
+However, with a slightly different angle, the sequence may change.
 After lifting the starboard bow, it could lead to the starboard stern being lifted next, followed by the port bow, and finally the port stern.
 This twisting motion is referred to as a corkscrew effect due to its combination of motions.

-The video in Figure 2.4.1 demonstrates how the vaka Paikea moves as swells pass under the hulls.
+The video in Figure 2.4.1 demonstrates how vaka Paikea moves as swells pass under the hulls.
 A change in vaka motion can indicate either a change in the canoe’s direction or a shift in the direction of ocean swells.
 In such cases, the crew must assess the situation and, when conditions allow, utilize celestial markers, such as the rising and setting of stars, to determine the direction of the swells.

-As the vaka Paikea sails north in the Cook Islands from Rarotonga to Aitutaki with a heading of \(0^{\circ}\text{,}\) the swells are approaching the vaka from the southwest and moving towards the northeast.
-Referring to Figure 1.2.17, which provides heading angles, we observe that the swells have a heading ranging between \(0^{\circ}\) (north) and \(90^{\circ}\) (east).
+As vaka Paikea sails north in the Cook Islands from Rarotonga to Aitutaki with a heading of 0, the swells are approaching the vaka from the southwest and moving towards the northeast.
+Referring to Figure 1.2.17, which provides heading angles, we observe that the swells have a heading ranging between 0 (north) and 90 (east).

-Additional observations of the crew reveal the swells hit Paikea in the following order: 1) port stern (back left); 2) starboard stern (back right); 3) port bow (front left); and 4) starboard bow (front right), as shown in Figure 2.4.2.
+Additional observations of the crew reveal that the swells hit Paikea in the following order: 1) port stern (back left); 2) starboard stern (back right); 3) port bow (front left); and 4) starboard bow (front right), as shown in Figure 2.4.2.
 If Paikea is 14.8 m (50 ft) in length and 6.2 m (20 ft) in width, what is the possible range of headings from which the swells may be approaching?

-To determine the range of headings, we start by considering one boundary, which occurs when the swells are moving directly north with a heading of \(0^{\circ}\text{.}\) To identify the other boundary, we want to find the angle at which the swell intersects both the starboard stern and port bow simultaneously as it passes beneath the vaka.
+To determine the range of headings, we start by considering one boundary, which occurs when the swells are moving directly north with a heading of 0.
+To identify the other boundary, we want to find the angle at which the swell intersects both the starboard stern and port bow simultaneously as it passes beneath the vaka.
 Essentially, we want to find the angle that diagonally traverses the canoe from one corner to another.
 To simplify this, we represent the vaka as a rectangle and create a triangle by connecting the corners.
-The angle, denoted as \(\theta\text{,}\) is formed between the side adjacent to the 14.8 m length of the canoe and the diagonal.
+The angle, denoted as θ, is formed between the side adjacent to the 14.8 m length of the canoe and the diagonal.
 This angle corresponds to the heading of the swells, as shown in Figure 2.4.3.

 Figure 2.4.3.
-The deck of the vaka Paikea can be simplified to a rectangle, and its diagonal represents the threshold between different sequences of motions as swells pass.
-The angle \(\theta\) corresponds to the heading of the swells.
+The deck of vaka Paikea can be simplified to a rectangle, and its diagonal represents the threshold between different sequences of motions as swells pass.
+The angle θ corresponds to the heading of the swells.

-You may notice that for our given angle, \(\theta\text{,}\) we have the opposite side of length 6.2 m and the adjacent side of length 14.8 m, which are both related to the tangent function:
+You may notice that for our given angle, θ, we have the opposite side of length 6.2 m and the adjacent side of length 14.8 m, which are both related to the tangent function:

 Until now, the angles for the trigonometric problems we encountered were given.
-However, to solve for the angle \(\theta\text{,}\) we cannot simply divide by “tan” since it is part of the tangent function, which takes an angle as input and provides a ratio of sides as output.
-To find the angle \(\theta\text{,}\) we need to use the inverse function, which takes the ratio of sides as input and provides an angle as output.
+However, to solve for the angle θ, we cannot simply divide by the letters “tan”, since it is part of the tangent function, which takes an angle as input and provides a ratio of sides as output.
+To find the angle θ, we need to use the inverse tangent function, “tan^{-1}”, which takes the ratio of sides as input and gives the angle as output.
+To find the angle θ, we need to use the inverse function, which takes the ratio of sides as input and provides an angle as output.
 In this section, we will explore inverse trigonometric functions, including their properties and usage.

 Subsection 2.4.1 Inverse Trigonometric Functions

-Recall from algebra that for a function \(f\) and its inverse function \(f^{-1}\) we have
+Recall from algebra that for a function f and its inverse function f1 we have:

-1. The Domain of \(f^{-1}=\) Range of \(f\)
+1. The Domain of f1= Range of f;

-2. The Range of \(f^{-1}=\) Domain of \(f\)
+2. The Range of f1= Domain of f;

-3. If \(f(a)=b\) then \(f^{-1}(b)=a\)
+3. If f(a)=b then f1(b)=a.

-In terms of trigonometric functions, for example, if \(f(x)=\sin x\) then \(f^{-1}(x)=\sin^{-1}x\text{.}\) Now consider \(\sin\left(\frac{\pi}{4}\right)=\frac{\sqrt{2}}{2}\text{,}\) then \(\frac{\pi}{4}=\sin^{-1}\left(\frac{\sqrt{2}}{2}\right)\text{.}\)
+In terms of trigonometric functions, for example, if f(x)=sinx then f1(x)=sin1x.
+Now consider sin(π4)=12, then π4=sin1(12).

 Remark 2.4.4.
 Be Careful.

-Do not confuse the inverse trigonometric notations with an exponent, in other words, \(\sin^{-1}x\neq\frac{1}{\sin x}\text{.}\) To avoid this, we will use parentheses around the trigonometric function to denote the power of negative one: \((\sin x)^{-1}\text{.}\)
+Do not confuse the inverse trigonometric notation with an exponent, in other words, sin1x1sinx.
+To avoid this, we will use parentheses around the trigonometric function to denote the power of negative one: (sinx)1.

-Also recall from algebra that for a function, \(f\text{,}\) to have an inverse, \(f^{-1}\text{,}\) it must be one-to-one,meaning no horizontal line intersects the graph more than once.
+Also recall from algebra that for a function, f, to have an inverse, f1, it must be one-to-one, meaning no horizontal line intersects the graph more than once.
 Since this is not true for trigonometric functions, they do not have inverses.
-We need functions to be one-to-one because both \(\sin\frac{\pi}{4}=\frac{\sqrt{2}}{2}\) and \(\sin\frac{3\pi}{4}=\frac{\sqrt{2}}{2}\) but if we took the inverse of sine, would we wouldn’t know to use \(\sin^{-1}\left(\frac{\sqrt{2}}{2}\right)=\frac{\pi}{4}\) or \(\sin^{-1}\left(\frac{\sqrt{2}}{2}\right)=\frac{3\pi}{4}\text{.}\) To avoid this confusion and to ensure the function is one-to-one, we can put restrictions on the domains of each trigonometric function so they attain all the values in the range only once, making the function one-to-one, and thus have an inverse (see Figure 2.4.5).
+We need functions to be one-to-one because both sinπ4=12 and sin3π4=12 but if we took the inverse of sine, we wouldn’t know whether to use sin1(12)=π4 or sin1(12)=3π4.
+To avoid this confusion and to ensure the function is one-to-one, we can put restrictions on the domains of each trigonometric function so they attain all the values in the range only once, making the restricted function one-to-one, and thus having an inverse (see Figure 2.4.5).

 Figure 2.4.5.
-The graph of \(f(x)=\sin x\) does not pass the horizontal line test and is not one-to-one.
-If we restrict the graph to \(-\frac{\pi}{2}\leq x\leq\frac{\pi}{2}\) so that each value in the range \([-1,1]\) is attained only once, then the function is one-to-one and has an inverse.
+The graph of f(x)=sinx does not pass the horizontal line test and is not one-to-one.
+If we restrict the graph to π2xπ2 so that each value in the range [1,1] is attained only once, then the restricted function is one-to-one and has an inverse.

-We will restrict the domain of \(y=\sin x\) to the interval \([-\frac{\pi}{2},\frac{\pi}{2}]\text{,}\) the domain of \(y=\cos x\) to \([0,\pi]\text{,}\) and the domain of \(y=\tan x\) to the interval \((-\frac{\pi}{2},\frac{\pi}{2})\text{.}\) Notice that the domain for each trigonometric function includes one quadrant where the function is positive and one quadrant where it is negative.
+We will restrict the domain of y=sinx to the interval [π2,π2], the domain of y=cosx to [0,π], and the domain of y=tanx to the interval (π2,π2).
+Notice that the domain for each trigonometric function includes one quadrant where the function is positive and one quadrant where it is negative.
 The domains and the corresponding graphs for sine, cosine, and tangent are shown in Figure 2.4.6, Figure 2.4.7, and Figure 2.4.8, respectively.

 Figure 2.4.6.
-The domain of \(y=\sin x\) (left) and its graph on the restricted domain (right).
+The domain of y=sinx (left) and its graph on the restricted domain (right).

 Figure 2.4.7.
-The domain of \(y=\cos x\) (left) and its graph on the restricted domain (right).
+The domain of y=cosx (left) and its graph on the restricted domain (right).

 Figure 2.4.8.
-The domain of \(y=\tan x\) (left) and its graph on the restricted domain (right).
+The domain of y=tanx (left) and its graph on the restricted domain (right).

-With these new restrictions on the domains, we now have trigonometric functions that are one-to-one and so we can define their inverse functions:
+With these restrictions on the domains, we now have trigonometric functions that are one-to-one and so we can define their inverse functions:

 Definition 2.4.9.
 Inverse Sine.